 When we make it at home, we usually eat it before it reaches the table!
 It is accompanied by other appetizers/mezes, such as fried zucchini and eggplant, roasted tomatoes, marinated olives, tzatziki, fritters, etc., tapas-style.
 It can be an awesome side dish to grilled meats and vegetables, like chicken, meatballs, or soup.

 - If your feta is too salty, place it in a bowl, cover it with water, and refrigerate for a few hours or overnight.
 The water will take away any extra saltiness.

 - Run out of honey?
 Use maple syrup to make this baked feta cheese appetizer.
 It will work just as well.

-Roasted Feta Cheese With Honey and Thyme
+Baked Feta Cheese With Honey

 - 8 oz Greek feta piece blotted dry.

-- 2 tbsp extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- 1 tsp dry oregano
+- 1 teaspoon dried oregano

-- 1 tsp sesame seeds
+- 1 teaspoon black sesame seeds

-- 2-3 tbsp Greek honey warmed
+- ¼ cup Greek honey

 - Preheat the oven to 400 degrees.

 - Please don’t get any fat-free French feta.
 It is not the real thing at all, and it would never be part of a Greek pantry.
-Even full-fat French feta is too dry and will not work well for this dish.